senorgeno/silverstripe-docker/.docker/README.md

 An example of creating a project

-`docker-compose exec -T --user www-data php composer create-project silverstripe/installer /var/www/current`
+`docker-compose exec -T --user www-data php composer create-project silverstripe/installer /var/www/html/new`

+This will create the project in the new directory.
+You will need to create in her and then move the installation to `/var/www/html`.

 Example of a command for installing a package